-Whilst this is very interesting and informative research, the study concludes that “further research to understand factors that lead to gender disparities in malignant pleural mesothelioma is warranted.”
+Whilst this is very interesting and informative research, the study concludes that futher research is needed to fully understand the gender differences.

 No matter your gender, age or type of mesothelioma, your treating medical team with advise you on the best course of treatment for you.